zulip/zulip/docs/subsystems/markdown.md

   rendered content, since the APNS and GCM push notification systems don't support richer markup.
 Mostly, this involves stripping HTML, but there's some syntax we take special care with.
-Tests for what this plain-text version of content should be are stored in the `text_content` field.
+Tests for what this plain-text version of content should be stored in the `text_content` field.

 If you're going to manually test some changes in the frontend Markdown